bombasticSlacks/Aspirant/Game/Armour-Traits.md

 #### Runic
 Material: Metal, Wood
 Through arcane ritual and carefully handiwork, your armour has had runes chiselled into its structure.
-This armour counts as a Focus for [Channel](Channel) skill tests.
+This armour counts as a Focus for [Will](Spirit#Will) skill tests.

 #### Spiked
 Material: Metal, Wood